AetherCollective/AltLauncher/README.md

 -   If you do not define a profile, it will check the `%AltLauncher_Path%\Selected_Profile.txt` file and use it's value.
 If this file is missing or is invalid, you will receive an error.

 ## Auto-Updater
-AltLauncher comes with an auto-updater program that can act as a drop-in replacement for AltLauncher.
+AltLauncher comes with an auto updater program that can act as a drop-in replacement for AltLauncher.
 It will automatically update AltLauncher to the latest version before execution.
 If you wish to use as a drop-in replacement, just update your shortcut/launcher to launch `AltLauncher.Updater.exe` instead of `AltLauncher.exe`

 ## Tips
   - On Steam, you can modify the launch options to run the game through AltLauncher: